AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-external_state_variables-08:

-8. A ``global_item`` of a nonvolatile function shall not denote either an effectively volatile object or an external state abstraction.
+8. A ``global_item`` of a nonvolatile function, or of a function which is nonvolatile for internal calls, shall not denote either an effectively volatile object or an external state abstraction.

 .. _tu-fe-nt-external_state_variables-09:

-9. A nonvolatile function shall not have a formal parameter (or result) of an effectively volatile type.
+9. A formal parameter (or result) of a nonvolatile function, or of a function which is nonvolatile for internal calls, shall not be of an effectively volatile type.
+[For a protected function, this rule does not apply to the notional parameter denoting the current instance of the associated protected unit described in section :ref:`global-aspects` .]

 .. _tu-fe-external_state_variables-10: